 Examination AQA Level offered A' Level Board Assessment Model Drama is assessed through both practical components and a final written examination.
-Written Examination: Drama and Theatre (3 hours) 40% of total A- level Practical Assessment One: Creating original Drama 30% of total A-level Practical Assessment Two: Making Th 30% of total A-level neatre Introduction Drama and Theatre studies is a challed questioning and observant.
-Students in them; acting and directing will find Group work and collaboration is at the experience, seeing theatre and making students studying a wide range of the conventions; learning about approact and theoretical components. who enjoy reading and who enjoy reading and who enjoy reading and who this course extremely state heart of this course and theatre for themselve eatrical styles, plays, prace watching plays, taking part timulating and rewarding.
-Id students learn through s.
-It is a varied course with ctitioners and theatre The teachers in the Drama department are experienced and work to encourage to become independent learners; a learner who is self-motivated, disciplined an confident.
-During the course you will develop your acting skills, take part in wor and develop your understanding of 'The Art of Performance'.
-You will also deve writing skills as you critically analyse scripts and performances over the duratio two years. ated, disciplined and ls, take part in workshops You will also develop your Skills: Pupils of Drama will develop sk Knowledge and understandin, Acting: Directing: Costume: S Understanding of the major the Performance techniques - interview with others Collaborative skills with other Communication and problem Design skills - interpretation, Technical abilities - lighting and appropriate equipment Practical skills - from making style and make-up Confidence, team-building, communication g of a range of practical of et designing: Technical d heatrical styles erpretation, voice, physi s to present a performar solving skills visual and design impact nd sound design, special masks and building sets esign cality, stage relationships nce piece ts and set creation effects, technology and to creation of period to historical, soc addition to Dram the opportunity to devise original wo ial and cultural context and consider th a lessons students will go and see a nu nd have the opportunity to work with a ne connections between umber of live performan theory and practice.
-In ces, access online Digital
+Written Examination: Drama and Theatre (3 hours) 40% of total A- level Practical Assessment One: Creating of 30% of total A-level original Drama Practical Assessment Two: Making T 30% of total A-level heatre Introduction Drama and Theatre studies is a chall questioning and observant.
+Students in them; acting and directing will fin Group work and collaboration is at texperience, seeing theatre and maki students studying a wide range of conventions; learning about approach and theoretical components. s who enjoy reading and ad this course extremely the heart of this course and theatre for themselved theatrical styles, plays, watching plays, taking part stimulating and rewarding. and students learn through es.
+It is a varied course with practitioners and theatre The teachers in the Drama departme to become independent learners; confident.
+During the course you wi and develop your understanding of 'writing skills as you critically analyse two years. a learner who is self-i ll develop your acting sk The Art of Performance' motivated, disciplined and ills, take part in workshops .
+You will also develop your Skills: Pupils of Drama will develop sk Knowledge and understanding of Acting: Directing: Costume: Set d Understanding of the major thea Performance techniques - interpothers Collaborative skills with others to Communication and problem solv Design skills - interpretation, visu Technical abilities - lighting arappropriate equipment Practical skills - from making mamake-up Confidence, team-building, comm a range of practical drange signing: Technical designing: Technical designical styles oretation, voice, physical present a performance pring skills ual and design impacts and sound design, specialsks and building sets to design and sets to design the sets to design the sets to design. ity, stage relationships with piece and set creation all effects, technology and creation of period style and You will be given the opportunity to devise original wo ork develon vour unders tanding of how plays relate